AngelUMICH/Activation-Volume-Optimizer/README.md

   Use the 'plotting' script to create the histogram.
 Use -h to see required arguments.

-**Use the 'run' bash shell script to automate the processes of obtaining the activation energy** Before using the bash script you must first compile the OPLD executable.
+**Use the 'run' bash shell script to automate the processes of obtaining the activation energy** Before using the bash script you must first compile the OPLD executable and install the LAMMPS python package to your environment.

 ## What You Will Need
 You just need one thing, a LAMMPS script which builds a perfect crystal.
 Make sure that the crystal is equilibrated through the script.